kashif19811/essexChallenge/README.md

 Please put the code in an online repository and provide the link before the interview: github, gitlab, etc.

+Assignment due date: 3/9/2020
 ---
-## MVP due on 3/9/2020
+## MVP Solution Notes
-Due to time constraints, the initial MVP will include #1 and #2 from the Requirements above.
+1. Due to time constraints, the initial MVP will include #1 and #2 from the Requirements above.

-## Solution Notes
-1. Solution is completed with Kotlin using a static class and methods.
+2. Solution is completed with Kotlin using a static class and methods.
 See src/CardGame.kt.
-2. Kotlin provides many benefits over Java:
+3. Kotlin provides many benefits over Java:
     Null Safety,
     Expression assignments,
     Iterate over a list all methods on each element in one-line,